 - Family Life: 6

-You might also be wondering if there’s an ideal order for scouts to complete their Eagle-required merit badges.
+You might also be wondering if there’s an ideal order for Scouts to complete their Eagle-required merit badges.
 There is!
-As an Eagle Scout who’s earned every badge listed other than Sustainability and Cycling, I’d strongly recommend completing the badges in a specific order.
+As an Eagle Scout who’s earned every badge listed other than Sustainability, Cycling, and Citizenship in Society (it didn’t exist) I’d strongly recommend completing the badges in a specific order.

-I’ll be grouping all 13 Eagle-required badges into 3 categories: Badges that should be completed by younger scouts (Under 15), badges that should be completed by scouts around the age of 15, and badges that are best suited for older scouts (Aged 15+).
+I’ll be grouping all 14 Eagle-required badges into 3 categories: Badges that should be completed by younger Scouts (Under 15), badges that should be completed by Scouts around the age of 15, and badges that are best suited for older Scouts (Aged 15+).

 By the way, if you aren’t already subscribed to my channel, you definitely should so that you can get notifications, helpful tips, and detailed recommendations on your journey through Scouting!
 Now, read through this article, and I guarantee you’ll be prepared to earn each of these Eagle-required merit badges and become an Eagle Scout! 🙂

 Best Eagle-Required Merit Badges For Younger Scouts (Under 15)